SLICOT/SLICOT-BasicControl/README.md

 ## References

-Please cite `SLICOT-ModelReduction` using at least one of the following references:
+Please cite `SLICOT-BasicControl` using at least one of the following references:

 * P. Benner, D. Kressner, V, Sima, and A. Varga, [The SLICOT Toolboxes - a Survey](http://slicot.org/objects/software/reports/SLWN2009-1.pdf), _SLICOT Working Note 2009-1, August 2009._
 * P. Benner, D. Kressner, V. Sima, A. Varga, Die SLICOT-Toolboxen für Matlab - The SLICOT Toolboxes for Matlab (in German), _at – Automatisierungstechnik, 58 (2010)._